htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

 :classad-attribute-def:`OfflineUniverses`
     A ClassAd list that specifies which job universes are presently offline, both as strings and as the corresponding job universe number.
-Could be used the the startd to refuse to start jobs in offline universes:
+Could be used the startd to refuse to start jobs in offline universes:

     .. code-block:: condor-config